Skip to main content

 What are we talking about when we discuss church business management?
 It’s a fair question.

 This isn’t the most fun thing—it’s not why you spent time working on a degree program earning credit hours just so you could think about a church management system, but it is a part of the job description.
-So let’s practice good stewardship and manage the business infrastructure of the church well!
+So let’s practice good church stewardship and manage the business infrastructure of the church well!

 If you are in full-time church leadership, then this will affect you differently than those who are bi-vocational or part-time because you will have higher expectations to run the church organization than those who split their time.
 However, it is a critical skill set for all lead pastors to develop.